 If you are not into websites and prefer to meet the people who represent the companies you are interested in, job fairs might be your answer.
 But just as you are meeting the employer, they are meeting you.
 Make sure that you have a prepared resume and are dressed accordingly.
 You might be asking how is it possible to prepare a resume as discussed earlier in that it is targeted for a specific job when there will be so many employers with so many different job opportunities.
 The answer is preparation.
 Most job fairs will announce ahead of time a list of the employers and the positions they have open.
 By tweaking each resume to fit the jobs you are interested in you will be able to present yourselves in a positive light as being someone who is not only interested, prepared but a self-starter.

 Apprenticeships connect job seekers looking to learn new skills with employers looking for qualified workers, resulting in a workforce with industry-driven training and employers with a competitive edge.
 Registered Apprenticeship programs are customizable to match employers' needs, and highly flexible to always to meet employers' changing requirements.
-To learn more about establishing an apprenticeship program in your area, contact your local One-Stop Career Center.
+To learn more about establishing an apprenticeship program in your area, contact your local Career Center.

 Uniform Services Employment and Reemployment Rights Act (USERRA)